srinandan/srinandans-hybrid/install/README.md

     * The following is executed once per namespace
       * namespace
       * apigee-peer-auth
+      * apigee-gcr-secret [optional, only required if using a private repo]
     * The following is executed for Cassandra
       * apigee-datastore-certs
       * apigee-datastore-secrets